Washington’s most significant weather events of 2021

 The Potomac River and Chesapeake Bay experienced some of its worst coastal flooding in recent memory at the end of October.

-Old Town Alexandria reached its third highest tide on record, experiencing its highest levels since Hurricane Isabel in 2003.
+Old Town Alexandria reached its third-highest tide on record, experiencing its highest levels since Hurricane Isabel in 2003.
 Similar conditions were reported in Annapolis.

 The rain came from a lumbering storm system originating from California.
 Once it arrived in our region, the storm dropped one to three inches of rain.
-Over the course of several days, persistent winds from the east piled the water up until finally reaching peak on Oct.
+Over the course of several days, persistent winds from the east piled the water up until finally reaching peak Oct.
 29. Even without a big coastal storm offshore, the setup brought major storm surge flooding.

-In recent decades, the region has experienced an increase of unusually high-water levels — the number of incidents doubling between 2000 and 2015 per a NOAA report.
+In recent decades, the region has experienced an increase of unusually high water levels — the number of incidents doubling between 2000 and 2015, per a National Oceanic and Atmospheric Administration report.

 Honorable mention: A quiet-ish weather year, but warm

-The city is poised to finish 2021 among the top 10 warmest on record — very toasty, and yet somewhat behind last year.
+The city is poised to finish 2021 among the top 10 warmest on record — very toasty and yet somewhat behind last year.

 The city saw four daily record highs: one in March, one in October and two in December.
 Additionally, Washington saw eight record high minimums.
 There were no record lows or record low maxes.

-Additionally, August was ninth warmest on record; October was the second warmest; and December is on track for at least fifth warmest.
+Additionally, August was the ninth warmest on record, October was the second warmest, and December is on track for at least fifth warmest.

 The city also experienced 48 days registering at least 90 degrees — eight more days than average from 1991-2020.